 - Test: p13-55 (ignore the essay).
 Answer key: p60-65.

-In addition to releasing a full official test every two years, ACT, Inc. publishes practice question sets on its website.
+In addition to releasing a full official test every few years, ACT, Inc. publishes practice question sets on its website.
 If you count them, you'll see that these practice questions make up another complete ACT.
-But I don't recommend using them for your test-day conditions practice sessions.
-For one thing, the actual test will be in hard copy and not online.
-Moreover, on the ACT site, the correct answers to the practice questions pop up immediately after you click your answer choice.
-Believe me, that will not happen on your actual test booklet.

 Instead, use the online practice questions to work on skills and to boost your comfort level with the different ACT test sections.

 - 48 ACT Reading questions